KidPudel/flutter-starter-kit/ui/must_widgets.md

   Flutter offers great flexibility, allowing you to build UIs using a wide variety of widgets and patterns, giving you the freedom to choose the most suitable approach for your app's needs.

 # Alignment (vertical, horizontal etc)
-- `SafeArea` it pads a child to match a space area
+- `SafeArea` it pads a child to match a space area (you can set any side to false, like bottom, to disable safearea on this side)
 - `Column` - when you want a simple vertical layout without scrolling.
 - `Row`
 - `Stack` - place on top